top of page

 • Families stay at churches at night and can access our day site during the day

-• Families move to a new church every Sunday
+• Families move to a new church every Sunday or every other Sunday

-• Every 30 days families check in with an advocate to review progress
+• Every week families check in with an advocate to review progress

 • Goal: Support families experiencing homelessness and assist them on the road to stability